There are few topics that divide the wellness world more than coffee. (Not even the Nike versus Adidas debate comes close.)

 And no, it doesn’t cause dehydration.
 But while it has been linked to boosting staying power, the jury’s still out when it comes to strength training.

 The verdict: A pre-workout coffee date can’t hurt—but don’t expect it to suddenly help you with that pull-up.

 Is paying extra worth it?

-Your favorite corner cafe is charging nearly $5 for a cup of coffee, while Dunkin’ Donuts is selling it for half that.
+Your favorite corner cafe is charging nearly $5 for a piping-hot cup, while Dunkin’ Donuts is selling it for half that.
 Does it really matter?
 Our expert firmly believes that not all coffee is created equal—and paying for better beans is worth it.
 “I can go to a very poor quality [cafe], drink a cup of coffee, and literally fall asleep in 10 minutes,” he says.
 “That could be a sign that there’s pollution in the beans, which is speeding up my liver enzymes and how quickly I am metabolizing it.”